SakibAhmedShuva/Training-YOLOv8-on-Google-Colab/README.md

 # Training YOLOv8 on Google Colab

 This repository contains code for training YOLOv8 models on Google Colab for image segmentation/classification tasks.
 You will also see how you can save the trained weights directly on your google drive.
+In case the train fails, you can easily recover the weights and continue training exactly from where it stopped.

 ## Directory Structure